pydata/xarray/doc/data-structures.rst

 3. **attributes**: An ordered dictionary of additional metadata to associate with this array.

-The main functional difference between XArrays and numpy.ndarrays is that numerical operations on XArrays implement array broadcasting by dimension name.
-For example, adding an XArray with dimensions `('time',)` to another XArray with dimensions `('space',)` results in a new XArray with dimensions `('time', 'space')`.
+The main functional difference between Variables and numpy.ndarrays is that numerical operations on Variables implement array broadcasting by dimension name.
+For example, adding an Variable with dimensions `('time',)` to another Variable with dimensions `('space',)` results in a new Variable with dimensions `('time', 'space')`.
 Furthermore, numpy reduce operations like ``mean`` or ``sum`` are overwritten to take a "dimension" argument instead of an "axis".

-XArrays are light-weight objects used as the building block for datasets.
+Variables are light-weight objects used as the building block for datasets.
 However, usually manipulating data in the form of a DataArray should be preferred (see below), because they can use more complete metadata in the full of other dataset variables.